aphyr/partitions-post/README.markdown

 ## Hints from big companies

+To start off, we'd like to explore the evidence we have from the big players in distributed systems: companies running globally distributed infrastructure with hundreds of thousands of nodes.
+Because of their scale, these reports tell us the most about the *mean* probability of failure--and their publications often hint at the importance of partitions in their experience.

-### Microsoft Datacenter Study
+### The Microsoft datacenter Study

+Microsoft Research <a
+href="http://research.microsoft.com/en-us/um/people/navendu/papers/sigcomm11netwiser.pdf">studied
-Researchers at Microsoft Research <a href="http://research.microsoft.com/en-us/um/people/navendu/papers/sigcomm11netwiser.pdf">studied the behavior</a> of network failures in several of their datacenters.
+the behavior</a> of network failures in several of their datacenters.
 They found an average failure rate of 5.2 devices per day and 40.8 links per day